puregame/CANInsight-processing/readme.md

 ├── out/          # Processed output files go here
 └── dbc/          # Store DBC files here

+### Log file name convention
+Log files are named based on the unit number and order in which they were processed.
+E.G. the first log that the processor encounters for unit123 with a unit type of Kubota will be placed in `out/Kubota/unit123/` and will be named `unit123_000001.mf4`.
+(Leading zeroes are used to ensure sorting by filename is effective).

 # Environment Variables and Configuration

 DB_BACKEND - if "postgres" then use postgres, otherwise use SQLITE